uswds/uswds-site/_templates/page-templates/landing/guidance/when-to-use.md

-- **Introducing a new program.** If you are introducing a new program to the public through a marketing or publicity campaign, a landing page is a good place to point links at.
+- **Introducing a new program.** If you are introducing a new program to the public through a marketing or publicity campaign, a landing page is a good place to point links.
 It can build on the minimal copy of a campaign without overwhelming readers.